MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/sidebar.md

 ---
 # Sidebar Feature

-The sidebar feature of Microsoft Edge Add-Ons (extensions) enables users to view more information alongside the main content of a webpage.
+The sidebar feature of Microsoft Edge Add-Ons (extensions) enables users of your extension to view more information alongside the main content of a webpage.

 The _sidebar_ is a persistent column on the side of the browser, which exists alongside the primary content.
 By enabling side-by-side browsing, the need to constantly switch tabs is reduced, and the user will have a more productive browsing experience.

+In the API, the sidebar is called a _side panel_.
+In the UI, it's called a _sidebar_.

 As a developer, the sidebar API enables you to display your own UI on the web.
-You can use the extensions content in the sidebar to supplement the user's primary task.
+You can use the extension's content in the sidebar to supplement the user's primary task.

 ![The sidebar for a Microsoft Edge extension](./sidebar-images/sidebar-screenshot.png)